paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-06-16 through 2020-06-23
+- explored likwid-api.
+If we do decide to move away from the marker API, I think this is what we should choose.
+  - see `tests/likwid_api_minimal.c`
+  - single-threaded applications with multiple groups do not have the unreasonably-high values problem
+  - this is not a definitive result: multi-threaded code must still be tested
+  - allows us to take advantage of perfgroups (at least the events, I have not got metrics to work yet.
+I believe the problem comes from not having a correct runtime)
+- seems that running `likwid_markerNextGroup()` BEFORE starting groups prevents the unreasonably high values we've been seeing.
+That may be a workaround for now.

 # 2020-06-09 through 2020-06-16
+We've decided to continue using likwid at this point, but PAPI may prove useful in the future.

 ## Questions
  - likwid marker API (already using) vs PAPI vs likwid perfmon API (lower-level)